svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 example shows the bits used for a 64MB heap.

 For a value there are 28 bits left.
 Bit 0 and 1 work exactly as in the case above for pointers.
-That is, bit 0 and 1 are used to differentiation with a pointer and garbage collection.
+That is, bit 0 and 1 are used for differentiation with a pointer and garbage collection.
 Bits 2 and 3 are used to encode 4 different *types* of values.